mohd-faruk/stripe_payment_verify/README.md

 ## Running the sample

-1. Update clientSecret in public/create.php file
+1. Update clientSecret in public/create.php file and publishable API key in the Stripe object at public/checkout.js file

 2. Run the server